 Pre-project analysis

 A comparison was made between men’s and women’s answers regarding self-esteem reported at the beginning of the semester.
 At that point, there was no significant difference in self-esteem between men and women with regard to autodidactism, creativity, and multidisciplinarism.
-A closer examination of men’s and women’s self-esteem reveals that women consistently rated their autodidactism, creativity, and multidisciplinarism lower than did men, a finding consistent with the observation that “Female programmers are less confident than male programmers” (Kay & Shipman, 2014).
+A closer examination of men’s and women’s self-esteem reveals that women consistently rated their autodidactism, creativity, and multidisciplinarism lower than did men, a finding consistent with the observation that female programmers are less confident than male programmers (Kay & Shipman, 2014).
 As can be seen throughout this section, result appeared to remain constant throughout various comparisons.

 Table 12: The Participants’ Self-Esteem Average According to Gender